EPFL NeuroAI Lab

 Integrating multimodal representations

-We are building brain-like models that connect sensory processing and downstream readout streams.
+We are building brain-like models that connect sensory processing and downstream readout streams, and bridge from neurons to behavior.

 Computationally-guided clinical translation